Building a Sustainable Business: More Than Just a Trend

 Our company could provide the services that client wanted at the moment, but certain documentation that ensured professionalism and reliability were not available.
 It is not that our business was not eligible for this documentation, we just did not have a system in place to get expired documents updated immediately.

 We had to work on the system.
-But those failures became lessons that eventually shaped my approach to sustainability and that’s why I am able to write my experience today to make sure you are not making the same errors I had made.
+But those failures became lessons that eventually shaped our approach to sustainability and that’s why I am able to write my experience today to make sure you are not making the same errors I had made.

 Why It’s Worth the Effort